DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatingAScene.md

 ## Add the Core Digital Painting Assets

 Having created a standard Unity scene you need to add The Digital Painting Assets.
 If you want to use defaults this is pretty easy to do.
+You can either work from the source or from a released package:

+### From Source

+If you want to work from source then we recommend the use of [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules):

+  * `git submodule add git@github.com:DigitalPainting/DigitalPainting.git`

+### From Released Packages

   * [Export the Digital Painting asset](ReleasingTheDigitalPaintingAsset.md) from Unity (we should make releases so this is not necessary)
   * Import the Digital Painting asset into your project